fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Network/v3.3.0/Get-AzureRmApplicationGatewayIPConfiguration.md

 PS C:\> $GatewaySubnet = Get-AzureRmApplicationGatewayIPConfiguration -Name "GatewaySubnet01" -ApplicationGateway $AppGw
 ```

-The first command gets an application gateway and stores it in the $AppGw variable.The second command gets an IP configuration named GateSubnet01 from the gateway stored in $AppGw.
+The first command gets an application gateway and stores it in the $AppGw variable.
+The second command gets an IP configuration named GateSubnet01 from the gateway stored in $AppGw.

 ### Example 2: Get a list of IP configurations
 ```